LemonAppDev/konsist-documentation/writing-tests/koscope.md

 ## Scope Creation

-Konsist offers an adaptable API that allows users to define scopes based on modules, source sets, packages, and files.&#x20;
+Various methods can be used to obtain instances of the scope.
+This allows the definition of more granular Kotlin tests e.g. for certain modules, source sets, and packages of folders.

 {% hint style="info" %}
 See [add-konsist-existing-project.md](../getting-started/getting-started/add-konsist-existing-project.md "mention").